k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

    *Edit options:*

-   The following methods can be used to override the range for the number of generated records in the TDM implementation:
+   The following methods can be used to override the number range of generated records in the TDM implementation:

    i.
 Edit the default range for the number of generated records (set to 1-3 by default): update the **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** parameters in the TDM DB.
 This edit will impact the number of generated records on all LU tables except for the main source LU table.